skt-t1-byungi/promise/packages/p-cancel-saga/README.md

 Similar to `then` but can propagate `cancel` to the upper promise.

 ### IS_CANCELED
-When `yield` in `saga`, this symbol returns whether the promise is canceled.
+`yield` this symbol in `saga`, it returns whether  the promise is canceled.

 ### factory(saga)
 Returns a reusable function using `saga` with arguments.